 Preparing for your appointment

 You will be given a date for an appointment with one of our expert caseworkers.
 Make a note of your appointment date.
 Please let us know as soon as possible if you are unable to attend.
-Ahead of your meeting with your caseworker, it would be helpful if you could pull together information about yourself to assist us in supporting you.
+Ahead of your meeting with your caseworker, it would be helpful if you could pull together information about yourself/person you care for, to assist us in supporting you.
 Don’t worry if you don’t have all the information.

 Contact details for your: